tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 One of the risks of deploying a short-lived credential system based on absolute time is client clock skew.
 If a client's clock is sufficiently ahead or behind of the server's clock, then credentials that are valid from the server's perspective will be rejected by the client.
-For deployment scenarios where clock skew is an issue, it may be preferable to issue multiple delegated credentials with overlapping validity periods and present to clients the delegated credential with extra leeway between the current time and both the beginning and the end of the validity period.
+Clock skew also affects the validity of the original certificates.
+The lifetime of the delegated credential should be set taking clock skew into account.
+Clock skew may affect a delegated credential at the beginning and end of its validity periods, which should also be taken into account.

 # IANA Considerations